 There's also a tunneling procedure that's more difficult to perform but doesn't involve a lot of incisions like traditional grafting [source: Brant].
 (Click here for a video of the tunneling procedure.)

 Which one is right for you?
 That's a lengthy discussion you should be having with your dental clinician.
-Luckily, we've got lots more information on the next page to help you prepare.
+Luckily, we've got lots more information below to help you prepare.

 - American Academy of Periodontology.
 March 2, 2011 (Sept.
 27, 2011) www.perio.org

 - Brant, Edward.
 "Gum Grafting: Root Covering Tunnel Procedure."
 (Sept.
 27, 2011) http://www.longislandreconstructiveperiodontics.com/video/video_periodontal_tunneling.html

 - Crest.com.
 "How to Brush Your Teeth."
 (Sept.
 27, 2011) http://www.crest.com/dental-hygiene-topics/how-to-brush-your-teeth.aspx

 - Kassar, Moawia M. and Robert E. Cohen.
 "The etiology and prevalence of gingival recession."
 The Journal of the American Dental Association.
 2003 (Sept.
 27, 2011) http://www.adajournal.com/content/134/2/220.full

 - PubMed Health.
 "Gingivitis."
 A.D.A.M.
 Medical Encyclopedia.
 Feb.
 22, 2010 (Sept.
 27, 2011) http://www.ncbi.nlm.nih.gov/pubmedhealth/PMH0002051/